Brokttv/Lora-Low-Regret/README.md

 For some reason, I discaraded gradient norms and went for the adapters final norm which revals the following insight:
 - When the model chooses a learning rate `10x` bigger than FullFT, `A` and `B` generally end up with very high magnitudes compared to FullFT final weights norm `w` at the optimal point, with `w = w_final - w_init`

-- When the optimal `lr` is only `3.33x` bigger, the adapters' norms saty close from FullFT's
+- When the optimal `lr` is only `3.33x` bigger, the adapters' norms stay close from FullFT's

   <br>
   <p align="center">